dymonaz/kaunasphp-20140212-tdd/README.md

 * `grunt watch` and/or `npm test`

 ## Todo
-* Don't kill server on faulty results.js
 * Do something about print view
 * Review code slide headings - ensure lead slide is correct
-* Introduce a timeout - results.html does not get cleaned up quickly enough!